 Billy Crystal then got a moment on stage where he talked about getting dropped from the very first episode of Saturday Night Live and then attempts to do the routine that was cut, only to have it cut again.

 Finally, Billy Crystal closed the show by thanking the audience and saying his goodnights.

 With Billy Crystal as the host, I'm not surprised that this episode was fun and here are my favorite moments.
-First, I love the Winston University sketch because this was the sketch that I remembered as a kid and still think it was the funniest of the night even if it was completely new to me.
-Next, I really liked the Family In The Attic sketch because it was just a funny concept that I'm not fully sure would go over today and though it is offensive I still think it's pretty funny.
+First, I love the Winston University sketch because it was the sketch that I remembered as a kid and still think it was the funniest of the night.
+Next, I really liked the Family In The Attic sketch because it was a funny concept that I'm not fully sure would go over today and though it is offensive, I still think it's pretty amusing.
 Finally, I was a fan of Hung Like Me because I think Mary Gross makes the perfect Pee-Wee Herman.